redwoodjs/redwood/docs/docs/app-configuration-redwood-toml.md

 ### Customizing the dbAuth Endpoint

-If you're using dbAuth, you may decide to point your serverless function (the serverless function used for login and signup) at a different host.
+If you're using dbAuth, you may decide to point its function at a different host.
 To do this without affecting your GraphQL endpoint, you can add `apiDbAuthUrl` to your `redwood.toml`:

 ```diff title="redwood.toml"